Fundamentalist Church of Jesus Christ of Latter-Day Saints: Origins

-The residents in the area of Hildale and Colorado City have a long history of practicing polygamy, dating to the mid-19th century.
-It is taught in the community that Brigham Young, then president of the LDS Church, once visited the area and said "this will someday be the head and not the tail of the church.
+The Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church) traces its claim to spiritual authority to when Brigham Young, then-president of the Church of Jesus Christ of Latter-day Saints (LDS Church), once visited the Short Creek Community and said, "This will someday be the head and not the tail of the church.
 This will be the granaries of the Saints.
 This land will produce in abundance sufficient wheat to feed the people."
-The twin cities were once known as Short Creek, officially founded in 1913 as a ranching community.